How to Revise A Level Physics

 Final preparations the week before exams

 You are nearly there!
-In the final week, you can review your revision summaries, and attempt one, maybe two, timed past papers.
+In the final week, all you need to do is review your topic summaries and attempt one, maybe two, timed past papers.

 If there are topics you are weaker on, do not panic.
-I recommend that you focus on consolidating your knowledge on your stronger topics, and look to gain a basic understanding of weaker areas.
-At this stage, it’s worth playing to your strengths.
+I recommend that you focus on consolidating your knowledge in your stronger topics, and look to gain a basic understanding of any weaker areas.
+This should enable you to play to your strengths whilst picking up some basic marks in weaker areas.

-Remember, revision does not have to go perfectly!
-There will always be weaker areas or patches of doubt.
-The main priority in the final week is to consolidate your position and try to relax and look after yourself before the exam.
+Remember, revision does not go perfectly for anyone!
+There will always be areas of doubt or topics you wish you’d revised earlier.
+Your main priority in the final week is to consolidate your position and look after your wellbeing before the exam.

-On exam day, put external pressures to one side and try to give yourself space to calmly consider the questions at hand.
-At the end of the exam, you can breath a sigh of relief!
-Exams are tiring, so take a well-deserved break afterwards.
+On exam day, try to put external pressures to one side and give yourself space to calmly consider the questions at hand.
+The light is at the end of the tunnel, and you will be having a well-earned break soon!

 Conclusion